The Time Traveler's Wife

 4. Defining moments in Henry’s life become points in the past that he revisits.
 The death of Henry’s mother is one of these pivotal events.
 How does losing his mother define Henry?
 What other key moments are like this one?

-5. Was Henry right to give young Clare a list of when he would visit?
-Was she too young see more
+5. Was Henry right to give young Clare a see more